The Bankrate promise

-You may not qualify for standard insurance and, instead, require non-standard insurance if you fall in one of the following categories:
+You may not qualify for standard insurance and, instead, require nonstandard insurance if you fall into one of the following categories:

 - You’re under the age of 25 or over 75.

-- You have a history of filing claims following accidents or mishaps.
+- You have a history of filing insurance claims.

 - You have had a DUI and need your insurer to file an SR-22 for you.